 - Fujinon XF 23mm f/2.
 A reasonably fast, reasonably wide and weather-sealed prime.
 A workhorse for mountain photography and many other tasks.

 - Pentax-M 50mm f/1.7.
 A vintage Pentax manual lens I’ve had for years.
-I don’t take it on the hill, but it’s great for product photography or the occasional portrait.
+I don’t take it on the hill, but it’s great for the occasional portrait or fun personal stuff.
 Soft but full of character at maximum aperture.
 I use a Fotodiox adapter to mount K-mount lenses on the X-Pro2.

 - Fujinon XC 50-230 f/4.5-6.7.
 On the occasions when I need a genuine telephoto – basic wildlife photography and tele landscape stuff – this gets the job done.
 The slow maximum aperture makes it mediocre for wildlife but it’s actually a decent lens for landscape.

 - Adobe Lightroom.
 For image processing and photo organisation.
 It’s slow on my computer but I couldn’t function without it.

 - Pixelmator.
 I find Photoshop overwhelmingly complex and bloated for my needs.

 - Lowepro Nova 170 AW camera bag.
 My latest in a lengthy quest to find a waterproof camera bag for tough mountain conditions.
 I like the large capacity, easy access, and all-weather cover.

 - Pedco Ultrapod II compact tripod.
 A miniature (~113g) tripod used for ultralight backpacking – or, more often, as a lighting support for product photography.

 - Slik Compact II tripod.
 A bigger tripod – still very light at 513g, but offering much more height than the Ultrapod.